ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ![Source migration 6](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source6.png)

-If you scroll down to the bottom and press on the "detailed help" button it will show you additional ideas on how to resolve that problem.
+If you scroll down to the bottom and click Detailed help, it will show you additional ideas on how to resolve that problem.

 ![Source migration 7](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source7.png)